 I had to include our pit-stop to Monaco on our way back from France to Italy because Montecarlo was that beautiful – it would have been an absolute disservice not to share.
 After driving 4 1/2 hours from Castelnaudary, we arrived just in time for lunch.
 Located at the south western part of Europe, Monaco is an autonomous city-state and the world’s second smallest country.
 Driving from the highway to Montecarlo is quite a sight, the streets are windy and the view is breathtaking.
-T-man is scared of heights so we just implored him to keep his eyes closed until we got to even ground.
+Word to the wise, this is NOT the place you want to learn how to drive manually.
+Unless you consider yourself a risk taker.

 We walked through the beautiful park in front of the famous Montecarlo casino.
 It was impeccably clean and filled with women in high heels, small dogs and men lagging behind talking furiously on cell phones.
 Welcome to money everyone.
 Obviously Montecarlo is well known of one of Europe’s most famous tax havens and each and every citizen of Monaco enjoys a tax-free lifestyle since the 1870s.
 Lucky!
 One weird fun fact we learned was that the citizens of Monaco are actually forbidden to enter the gaming rooms of the casino.
 Strange but true!

 We gambled away a few euro at the casino before finding a lunch spot.
 The inside resembled a grand museum and you can expect lots of marble, men in bow-ties and tourists.
 You can’t take photos inside but I highly recommend visiting since let’s be honest the casino itself is a sort of protagonist, featuring in so many books and films – it’s warrants a visit in life.
 After all, if James Bond likes it, so do we it seems.